w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} has [bridge parachains](learn-bridges.md) that offer two-way compatibility.

-## Consensus
+## Consensus & Finalization

-Ethereum 2.0 and {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} use hybrid consensus models where block production and finality have their protocols.
-The finality protocols - Casper FFG for Ethereum 2.0 and [GRANDPA](./learn-consensus.md#finality-gadget-grandpa) for
+Ethereum and {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} use hybrid consensus models where block production and finality have their protocols.
+The finality protocols - Casper FFG for Ethereum and [GRANDPA](./learn-consensus.md#finality-gadget-grandpa) for
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} - are both GHOST-based and can both finalize batches of blocks in one round.
-For block production, both protocols use slot-based protocols that randomly assign validators to a slot and provide a fork choice rule for unfinalized blocks - RandDAO/LMD for Ethereum 2.0 and [BABE](./learn-consensus.md#badass-babe-sassafras) for
+For block production, both protocols use slot-based protocols that randomly assign validators to a slot and provide a fork choice rule for unfinalized blocks - RandDAO/LMD for Ethereum and [BABE](./learn-consensus.md#badass-babe-sassafras) for
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.

-There are two main differences between Ethereum 2.0 and
+There are two main differences between Ethereum and
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} consensus:

-1. Ethereum 2.0 finalizes batches of blocks according to periods called "epochs".
+1. Ethereum finalizes batches of blocks according to periods called "epochs".
 The current plan is to have 32 blocks per epoch and finalize them all in one round.
 With a predicted block time of 12 seconds, the expected time to finality is 6 minutes (12 minutes maximum).
 See [Ethereum 2 Block Time](https://github.com/ethereum/eth2.0-specs/blob/676e216/specs/phase0/beacon-chain.md#time-parameters) for more information.